Hecatron/grbd.github.io/content/posts/code/gtksharp.1.toolkits.md

 At this stage it's still very new and in alpha state, after testing it myself it does appear to actually be able to create and show windows, however there are a couple of gotcha's still.

   * The code is still in Alpha state, which means it may be a while before it's ready for production
-  * Currently CppSharp doesn't support templated functions (c++ generics) so certain function calls and properties are currently unavailable (such as interating over the child controls within a form or container)
+  * Currently CppSharp doesn't support templated functions (c++ generics) so certain function calls and properties are currently unavailable (such as iterating over the child controls within a form or container)
   * QML based apps are going to require some special coding before they can be used from .Net

 I'm still hopeful this will be useful in the future since I'm quite keen on Qt.
 Looking at some of the c++ projects online there seems to have been a lot of talk of projects moving from Gtk to Qt due to issues with the newer versions of Gtk and it being largely Gnome focused.